Solar System Class 8 Notes Pdf

 - has a thick and toxic atmosphere of CO2 which reflects a lot of sunlight

-- hottest planet due to the presence of yellowish sulfuric acid cloud which absorbs a lot of heat
+- the hottest planet due to the presence of a yellowish sulfuric acid cloud that absorbs a lot of heat

 - it is called earth’s twin because of its size and density.

-- takes 243 days to complete one rotation, makes day longer than year.
+- takes 243 days to complete one rotation, making the day longer than a year.

-- has a surface temperature of 475 degree Celsius.
+- has a surface temperature of 475 degrees Celsius.

 - No. of Moons: No Moon